mrychlik/GitTutorialWithActions/README.md

 You use ***GitHub*** feature called 'Actions'.
 Things to remember:

 * Testing is performed by a virtual machine running an OS, e.g. Ubuntu.
-	* One can install software into the OS, to run any kind of code
+* One can install software into the OS, to run any kind of code.
+* Actions are normally triggered by any 'push' to the GitHub repository.